kelvintaywl/dentist.js/readme.md

 + param_delim : delimeter separating each parameter.
 Default value is "&"
 + kv_delim : delimeter seperating the parameter and its value.
 Default value is "="
-+ isURL : tells Dentist JS if input string is of URL type or otherwise.
-Default value is true

 ```javascript
 var my_cat_string = "id=888||type=lucky||name=luckycat||age=88||lives=9"